cwemmer94/cwemmer94/README.md

 - *👋* Hi, I’m @cwemmer94 (Christian Wemmer)
 - *👀* I’m interested in learning many different languages including Java, C++, and Python
-- *🌱* I’m currently learning Java and Javascript with HtML and CSS already with a basic understanding
+- *🌱* I’m currently learning Java and Javascript with HTML and CSS already with a basic understanding
 - *💞️* I’m looking to collaborate on Software Development projects for companies, and indie game projects with friends or my own standalone indie game with minimalistic models created by others
 - *📫* How to reach me: christian.wemmer94@gmail.com